 Global Ship Lease (GSL) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the containership owner had lost 16.32% over the past month, lagging the Transportation sector's loss of 8.06% and the S&P 500's loss of 8.32% in that time.
+Coming into today, shares of the containership owner had lost 21.88% in the past month.
+In that same time, the Transportation sector lost 3.6%, while the S&P 500 lost 3.49%.

-Investors will be hoping for strength from Global Ship Lease as it approaches its next earnings release.
-On that day, Global Ship Lease is projected to report earnings of $1.79 per share, which would represent year-over-year growth of 171.21%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $147.26 million, up 77.69% from the year-ago period.
+Wall Street will be looking for positivity from Global Ship Lease as it approaches its next earnings report date.
+The company is expected to report EPS of $1.79, up 171.21% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $147.26 million, up 77.69% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.45 per share and revenue of $597.13 million.
 These totals would mark changes of +53.29% and +33.3%, respectively, from last year.

-Any recent changes to analyst estimates for Global Ship Lease should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Global Ship Lease.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Global Ship Lease currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Global Ship Lease is holding a Zacks Rank of #4 (Sell) right now.

 The Transportation - Shipping industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 33, which puts it in the top 14% of all 250+ industries.

 Click to get this free report